 The INT n instruction can raise any of the processor's interrupts or exceptions by encoding the vector number or the interrupt or exception in the instruction.
-This instruction can be used to support software generated interrupts or to test the operation of interrupt and exception handlers.
-The IRET instruction (see Section , "Return from interrupt instruction).
-When the processor services an interrupt, it performs an implicit call to an interrupt-handling procedure.
-The IRET (return from interrupt) instruction returns program control from an interrupt handler to the interrupted procedure (that is, the procedure that was executing when the interrupt occurred).
-The IRET instruction performs a similar operation to the RET instruction (see Section , "Call and return instructions.
-The CALL (call procedure) and RET (return from procedure) instructions allow a jump from one procedure (or subroutine) to another and a subsequent jump back (return) to the calling procedure.") except that it also restores the EFLAGS register from the stack.
+This instruction can be used to support software generated interrupts or to test the operation of interrupt and exception handlers

+The IRET (return from interrupt) instruction returns program control from an interrupt handler to the interrupted procedure.
+The IRET instruction performs a similar operation to the RET instruction.

-The contents of the EFLAGS register are automatically stored on the stack along with the return instruction pointer when the processor services an interrupt.") allows returns from interrupt handling routines.
+The CALL (call procedure) and RET (return from procedure) instructions allow a jump from one procedure to another and a subsequent return to the calling procedure.
+EFLAGS register contents are automatically stored on the stack along with the return instruction pointer when the processor services an interrupt.